Jjschwartz/posggym-agents/CONTRIBUTING.md

 pip install -e .[testing]
 ```

-### Type checking

-This project uses `mypy` for type checking.
-For instructions on installation see official [instructions](https://mypy.readthedocs.io/en/latest/getting_started.html#installing-and-running-mypy).
-Once `mypy` is installed it can be run locally by running ``mypy --package posggym-agents`` or using the pre-commit process ``pre-commit run --all-files`` from the root project directory.

 ### Git hooks

-The CI will run several checks on the new code pushed to the POSGGym repository.
+The CI will run several checks on the new code pushed to the repository.
 These checks can also be run locally without waiting for the CI by following the steps below:

 1. [install `pre-commit`](https://pre-commit.com/#install),
 2. Install the Git hooks by running `pre-commit install`.